-Each year, the Institute for Materials Research Distinguished Lecture Series brings world renowned materials researchers to The Ohio State University campus to share the latest developments in materials-allied fields and discuss their research with Ohio State students, faculty and staff.
+Each year, the Institute for Materials and Manufacturing Research Distinguished Lecture Series brings world renowned materials researchers to The Ohio State University campus to share the latest developments in materials-allied fields and discuss their research with Ohio State students, faculty and staff.
 IMR Distinguished Lecturers include the top scientists in their fields.

 All IMR Distinguished Lecturers presentations are free and open to the entire Ohio State materials community – faculty, staff and students.